12 days ago

 What would you do?

 Now let’s change the scenario just a little.
 Turns out that Jimmy has an older sister – call her Jane – who has just turned 17, attends an elite (and expensive) boarding school, and has her heart set on attending an ivy league college.
 She realizes that Jimmy’s treatment would force her to transfer to a public school and give up her ivy league dream.
 At first, she tries to dissuade her parents from opting to treat little Jimmy.
 She emphasizes the large uncertainty in the doctors’ predictions, and that by their own admission they do not know much about the disease.
 But she senses that her parents are leaning toward going for the treatment.
 So she calls up her favorite aunt, who happens to be a marketing researcher who knows a good deal about the art of persuasion.
 Jane tells the aunt that if she is successful in changing her parents’ mind, Jane will pay her a great deal of money once Jane becomes a successful ivy league-educated lawyer.
 So Aunt May gets to work.
 On her next family visit, Aunt May asks to have some time alone with you and your spouse.
 She is calm, collected, and very persuasive.
 She first reminds you that some of the doctors get paid to research treatments like the one proposed for Jimmy, and that if no one used those treatments their grant money would dry up.
 She goes on to state that plenty of other children have symptoms similar to Jimmy’s and yet do not have the rare disease the doctors claim Jimmy has.
 Recently, someone hacked into the computers of several of the doctors and discovered that one of them, in an email to another, openly worried that Dr. Smith might persuade you that there is nothing to worry about.
 Aunt May had contacted Doctor Smith and was told that the other 39 doctors were alarmists whose professional opinion about Jimmy was influenced by their personal opinion that a high price ought be attached to human life, the saving of which justifies even expensive measures.
-Just think, Aunt May tells us, what other great things you could do with the money you save by not doing the treatment.
+Just think, Aunt May tells you, what other great things you could do with the money you save by not doing the treatment.
 Not only would the expense of the treatment deprive Jane of a first-rate education, but you yourselves would have to make sacrifices.
 You’d no doubt have to give up your big van for a small car, sell your big mansion, and move into a smaller house.
 All this because of uncertain predictions by so-called professionals with suspect motives.
 Children are always getting sick, what’s so special about this time?
 If Jimmy’s condition continues to worsen, well he can adapt.
 The dosage of his pain medication can be increased.
 If his legs continue to weaken he can get crutches, or leg braces, or if need be a walker.
 What’s the big deal?
 Just focus on earning income, spend it as you always do, and be happy.

 After Aunt May drives off to meet some new clients, you and your spouse get into an argument.
 You want to undertake at least that part of the treatment that is affordable and which will definitely reduce, but not entirely eliminate, the risk to Jimmy’s well being.
 But your spouse has been persuaded by Aunt May’s arguments.
 Children are always getting sick and after awhile they get better.
 The doctors are corrupt and incompetent, except for Doctor Smith.
 Jimmy can adapt.
 And even partial treatment will reduce our spending money to unacceptable levels.
 Jimmy’s problem, if he has one, will take years to really become serious and in the mean time we have more urgent issues, like braces for Jane’s teeth.